Babyqoo/baboqoo/README.md

 ### Full node on the Rinkeby test network

 The above test network is a cross client one based on the ethash proof-of-work consensus algorithm.
 As such, it has certain extra overhead and is more susceptible to reorganization attacks due to the network's low difficulty / security.
 Go Baboqoo also supports connecting to a proof-of-authority based test network called [*Rinkeby*](https://www.rinkeby.io) (operated by members of the community).
-This network is lighter, more secure, but is only supported by go-baboqoo.
+This network is lighter, more secure, but is only supported by baboqoo.

 ```
 $ gbbq --rinkeby console